 We have developed a highly proprietary and specialized lithium ion technology that provides superior cycle life and safety.
 Given these advantages, the Company is focused on applications where those two performance differentiators provide the greatest benefits which has led to a focus on heavy duty and mission critical applications.
 These often require battery systems to provide around the clock operational capability, longer life and better safety and include material handling, robotics, transit, aerospace and other intensive electrified applications.
 We developed cells, modules, battery management systems, software and firmware necessary to deliver systems for these intensive applications.
 We also developed supply chains which can produce needed components including separators, electrolytes with appropriate additives, cells and cell assembly, modules, electronic boards, electrical and mechanical components as needed for our battery systems.
-Our goal is to utilize our battery and systems technology to develop and commercialize mass-production levels of battery systems for our targeted end markets.
+Our goal is to utilize our battery and systems for our targeted end markets.